It's only just down the road from Farmington that revolutionary technology is taking form.

 "It's a steep curve we're on, but we've elected to accelerate the production right here at NAPI," said James Riley, vice president of Raytheon's land combat line.
 "By doing so, we will reduce the limitations currently placed on our soldiers in Iraq, so they can shoot (the Excalibur) when it's needed, not when it's available."

-Though you may not support the Iraq war, we all can take some solace in the fact that we are benefiting because of
+Though you may not support the Iraq war, we all can take some solace in the fact that we are benefiting because of the jobs that will be created to support the war and our soldiers.

 New jobs on the Nation don't come along every day, yet this facility adheres to a Navajo preference hiring policy and is expected to maintain a 90-percent Navajo work force.